Fray in Magical Adventure: Reception

-Fray was very well received, including by Japanese MSX Magazine.
+Fray was well received, including by Japanese MSX Magazine.
 The MSX versions have been a bestseller in Japan for a long time and the MSX turbo R version was rated as "very good" by Spanish magazine MSX Club.
 German magazine Video Games highlighted the PC Engine CD version of the game alongside Sylphia and Strip Fighter 2 as Japanese import titles.
 They said that the game has a lot of characters who will give hints on where to go next, but this could be problematic to people who don't know Japanese.

 In 2012, Fray CD re-release was given a positive review from Gamer which praised its "excellent" voice acting and funny writing.